swapnilk30/JavaDeveloperNotes2024/README.md

 ```
-1. Which version of java are you using ?

 4. Can you override static method in java ?
 5. Why java does not support operator overloading ?
 6. Why String is immutable in java ?